oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 Definition: Let `P` be an inlining path and let `C` be a compilation unit which has an inlined method at `P`.
 Then, `(C, P)` is a *compilation fragment*.

-Fragments are created by first identifying a set of suitable inlining paths, which we denote as fragmentation paths.
-Then, each fragmentation path `P` is paired with all hot compilation units having an inlined method at `P`.
+Note that it is sufficient to have `C` and `P` in order to create the optimization and inlining tree of a fragment.
+We create the trees lazily when they are needed.

+The heuristic considers each inlining path `P` separately and decides whether we should create all possible fragments using the path `P`.
+Such an inlining path is called a fragmentation path.

 Definition: Let us have 2 experiments.
 An inlining path `P` from `R` to `P` is a *fragmentation path* iff:

 - `|P| > 1` (i.e. `P` is not empty and does not contain just the root method),
 - and `M` has a hot compilation unit in at least one of the experiments,
 - and in any of the experiments, there exists a hot compilation unit of `R` with an inlined method at `P`,
-- and in the other experiment, it is not true that for each hot compilation unit of R there is an inlined method at `P`.
+- and in the other experiment, it is not true that for each hot compilation unit of `R` there is an inlined method at `P`.

-The optimization and inlining trees of a fragment `(C, P)` are created from the `C`'s inlining tree and optimization tree.
-The inlining subtree rooted at `P` becomes the inlining tree of the fragment.
-The optimization tree of the fragment is created by cloning all internal nodes of the compilation unit's optimization tree and cloning individual optimizations, whose position is in the fragment's inlining subtree.

-Proftool provides execution data on the granularity of compilation units.
-For that reason, the reported execution fraction of a compilation fragment is inherited from its parent compilation unit.
+To sum up, the tool first identifies the set of all fragmentation paths.
+Then, it pairs each fragmentation path `P` with all hot compilation units having an inlined method at `P`.